René Préval: Latin American integration

 Haiti under Préval cooperated diplomatically and fraternally with other nations in Latin America.
 Haiti's Latin American alliance provides the country with much of its needed aid.
-The friendship between Venezuelan president Hugo Chávez and the Haitian president resulted in various economic agreements.
+The friendship between the Venezuelan president Hugo Chávez and the Haitian president resulted in various economic agreements.
 Four power plants (a 40-megawatt, a 30-megawatt, and two 15-megawatts) are set to be built in Haiti.
 An oil refinery is also scheduled to be installed, with a production capacity of 10000 oilbbl of oil per day.
-Venezuela's aid to Haiti is founded upon a historic act where the newly independent Haiti welcomed and tended to Simón Bolívar and provided military power to aid Bolivar's cause in liberating Latin America.
+Venezuela's aid to Haiti is founded upon their historic cooperation, wherein the newly independent Haiti welcomed and tended to Simón Bolívar and provided military power to aid Bolivar's cause of Latin American independence from Spain.

 Fidel Castro, Raúl Castro and other Cuban diplomats such as Vice President Esteban Lazo Hernández thanked Haiti for consistently voting in the United Nations General Assembly against the United States embargo against Cuba.

 Préval's diplomatic relations with fellow Latin American nations opened up many economic opportunities for Haiti.
-Préval met with many Latin American leaders such as Fidel Castro, Evo Morales of Bolivia, Martín Torrijos of Panama, and Leonel Fernández of the neighboring Dominican Republic.
+Préval met with many Latin American leaders such as Fidel Castro, Evo Morales of Bolivia, Martín Torrijos of Panama, and Leonel Fernández of the neighbouring Dominican Republic.
 Relations with the Dominican Republic were strengthened largely due to Préval's willingness to end volatile temperaments and to the two presidents' focus on cooperation.
 The Dominican Republic was Préval's first foreign visit as head of state.
 Préval then visited the United States, where he was congratulated by U.S. President George W. Bush on his reelection.
 Préval proclaimed that following the Dominican Republic, the U.S. would be his first diplomatic visit in office, putting it ahead of his eventual diplomatic visits to Venezuela, Cuba and France.
-The U.S. considered Préval's meeting with Bush a good sign of excellent US-Haitian relations during the 43rd U.S. President's administration.
+The U.S. considered Préval's meeting with Bush a good sign of excellent US-Haitian relations during the George W. Bush administration.